mbykov/book-md2json/test/fixtures/ok-test-eng.md

 [1]: some long comment: “Well,” said he, “my mate Bill would be called the captain, as like as not.
 He has a cut on one cheek and a mighty pleasant way with him, particularly in drink, has my mate Bill.
 We'll put it, for argument like, that your captain has a cut on one cheek--and we'll put it, if you like, that that cheek's the right one.
 Ah, well!
 I told you.
 Now, is my mate Bill in this here house?”

-[2]: second comment in two paragraphs

-second line of the second comment of the second chapter
+[2]: second comment in two paragraphs // second line of the second comment of the second chapter

+### Third chapter.
+Yo-ho-ho, and a bottle of rum!

+Yo-ho-ho, and a bottle of rum! - Endnotes separated from footnotes:

 [7776]: endnote, as like as in calibre epubs.
 May be template for endnotes at all
 [7777]: endnote, as like as in calibre epubs.
 May be template for endnotes at all